-Be immersed in the culture and heritage of our ancestral forefathers – learn about local indigenous traditions, placenames, languages, stories of the past and more.
-Visit Be-lang-le-wool (Clark Island) and develop a true understanding of traditional Aboriginal family life and cultural identity.
+Be immersed in the culture and heritage of our ancestors – learn about local Indigenous traditions, place names, languages, stories of the past and more.
+Visit Be-lang-le-wool (Clark Island, National Park) and develop a true understanding of traditional Aboriginal family life and cultural identity.

 Through the Bangabaoui School Education Programs experience students will also gain a deeper appreciation of Aboriginal protocols, learn about colonial occupation, our strong cultural leaders, significant moments in Aboriginal politics and the contemporary world of Aboriginal people.

 Bangabaoui meets the Aboriginal and Torres Strait Islander Cross Curriculum Priority in the Australian Curriculum.
 Students will understand the elements of Identity and Living Communities and the interconnected concepts of Country/Place, Culture and People embedded in the curriculum through an enjoyable and highly acclaimed participatory excursion.